 In her free time, Kathryn is co-counsel in a habeas petition on behalf of an individual detained at the U.S. Naval Base in Guantanamo Bay, Cuba.

 Kathryn holds a J.D. from The George Washington University Law School and a B.A. from Tulane University.
-She is admitted to practice in the District of Columbia and Alabama.
+She is admitted to practice in New York, the District of Columbia and Alabama.